 Chapter 16: You’ll Never Look at Me the Same!

-Desc: Coming of Age Sex Story: Chapter 16: You’ll Never Look at Me the Same! - David's Junior Year is beginning with a sharp edge to it.
+Coming of Age Sex Story: Chapter 16: You’ll Never Look at Me the Same! - David's Junior Year is beginning with a sharp edge to it.
 His best friend is dead.
 The girl he'd thought he would spend the rest of his life with is now lost to him as well.
 He's facing new challenges and pressures due to his rapidly increasing fame.
 He doesn't just want to survive - he wants to excel.
 He'll have to reach deep inside himself and find the inner strength and toughness, the resolve and focus, to achieve his dreams.
-The continuation of the award winning Stupid Boy saga.
+Golden Clitorides: 1st Epic Erotic Story and Erotic Humor Story.

 Monday October 26